KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

 m_reader = new KMR::dxl::Reader(reader_fields, handlers_ids, portHandler_, packetHandler_, m_hal, 0);
 ```

-which means the present position data will be saved in the first column of "m_dataFromMotor" and the LED status in the second. \n
+which means the present position data will be saved in the first column of "m_dataFromMotor" and the LED status in the second. <br />
 As such, the reading function is:
 ```cpp
 // robot.cpp